-At the turn of the century, high-end car manufacturers began producing cars that lacked a crucial component: a key.
-This was added to boost car sales.
-Similar to many other features that were first introduced in posh cars, keyless push-button starts have over time filtered down to more affordable models as they continue to grow in popularity.
+At the turn of the century, keyless entry and push-button start were high-class luxury car features.
+Similar to many other features that were first introduced in posh cars, keyless push-button starts have filtered down to mainstream vehicles as the novelty expired.

-Going by statistics from the National Highway Traffic Safety Administration, back in 2002, only 5000 vehicles were manufactured with keyless starts.
-According to a 2013 report by Ward’s Auto, this figure jumped to 4.4 million, and the numbers keep on rising.
+According to statistics from the National Highway Traffic Safety Administration in 2002, only 5000 vehicles were manufactured with keyless starts.
+By 2013, this figure jumped to 4.4 million, and the numbers keep on rising.
 According to NHTSA, while most cars have push-button start, there are still some new cars with physical keys, for several different reasons.

 Advantages of keyless push button start features

-According to Edmunds, the top pros of a keyless system are convenience and security.
+According to Edmunds, the advantages of a keyless system are convenience and security.
 The feature makes it harder to steal vehicles because the thief would need your key fob.
-With this keyless entry feature, you get to experience comfort like never before.
+With this keyless entry feature, you get to experience greater convenience as well.
 Just with the press of a button, you can unlock all your doors.
-What is more, you are not required to insert your key to start the ignition.
-Again, by just pressing a button, you can automatically start or stop your car.
+In addition, you don’t need your keys in hand to start the car.
+As such, you don’t need to rummage through your pockets or bag to go for a drive.

 Keyless push-button starts also offer increased safety.
-These modern keys have an authentication ID, which is read by your vehicle’s computer, and only with the correct authentication will your car unlock to start.
-With the increase in car thefts, this is an efficient way to reduce such incidences.
+These modern keys have an authentication ID linked to your vehicle’s computer.
+Only with the correct authentication will your car unlock to start.
+With the increase in car thefts, keyless start is an excellent vehicle safety feature.

 The downsides of having keyless push button starts

-While there are many advantages to this revolutionary feature, a keyless push-button start comes with a few disadvantages.
+While there are many advantages, a keyless push-button start comes with a few disadvantages.

-First, considering today’s exceptionally quiet engines, using keyless ignition increases your chances of forgetting to turn off your motor once you leave your car.
-As Car and Driver reports, since 2006, there have been more than a dozen reports of people who have lost their lives from carbon monoxide poisoning after they unknowingly left their cars running in an enclosed garage in the house.
+First, considering today’s exceptionally quiet engines, using keyless ignition increases your chances of forgetting to turn off your car.
+Car and Driver reports that since 2006 there have been more than a dozen reports of people who have died from carbon monoxide poisoning after they unknowingly left their cars running in an enclosed garage.

 Forgetting to turn off your car can also make it easier for thieves to access your vehicle and steal valuable items.
 According to AAA, it is easy for drivers to leave their engine running when distracted by children or a phone call.
-Therefore, they should know what their vehicle’s gauge cluster looks like when off and when on.
+As such, you should always double check that your engine is off before leaving your vehicle behind.

 Furthermore, cars with keyless ignitions are more prone to hacking.
 This is because the push-button start depends on the car’s electrical system, making it more vulnerable to hacking and bug failures.
-This is expensive to fix.
 While the process is more complicated than smashing through the car’s windows, determined cybercriminals, equipped with the right tools, can access the radio system from a keyless fob and use it to open and start the car.

 Among many other reasons, having a keyed system serves as a cost-cutting measure for the Toyota Corolla Cross’ base trim.
 As Edmunds reported in 2014, replacing a keyed ignition with a push-button start costs somewhere between $75 and 125.
 This seems inexpensive until the figure is multiplied by millions of cars sold.